joegnis/oc-scripts-gtnh/README.md

 To run: `./blood_altar.lua`.
 Config file: `blood_altar_config.lua`.

 Script works in a similar way of the chemistry set script to automate item crafting.
 Additionally,
 - when a blood orb is present in the orb chest, it puts the orb onto Altar when Altar is idle to keep player's blood network filled.
-- waits for Altar to fill up when blood is not enough (blood requirements are hardcoded in config file.)
+- waits for Altar to fill up when blood is not enough for crafting (blood requirements are hardcoded in config file)

 Requirements:
-- 1 OC computer with support to 8 (Tier 1 CPU) or 9 (Tier 2 CPU) components:
+- 1 OC computer with a Tier 1 CPU that supports to 6 or 7 components:
-  2 memory, 1 hard disk, 1 graphics card, 1 internet card (optional but convenient), 2 transposers, and 2 adapters
+  1 hard disk, 1 graphics card, 1 internet card (optional but convenient), 2 transposers, and 2 adapters
 - 2 Transposers
 - 2 Adapters